 King County prosecutors have charged a 31-year-old Kent man with three counts of rape, and Seattle police continue to investigate the Level 3 sex offender in connection with five more sexual assaults, all involving women working as prostitutes on Aurora Avenue North.

-Brandon Cole Reed was arrested last Wednesday, one day after prosecutors dismissed a second-degree-rape charge against another Level 3 sex offender, Andrew Tatum, who was arrested in February in connection with the rapes Reed is now suspected of committing, court records show.
+Brandon Cole Reed was arrested last Wednesday, one day after prosecutors dismissed a second-degree-rape charge against another Level 3 sex offender who was arrested in February in connection with the rapes Reed is now suspected of committing, court records show.

-Charges were dismissed against Tatum, 48, of Seattle, because of “evidentiary considerations,” prosecutors said.
+Charges were dismissed against the initial suspect because of “evidentiary considerations,” prosecutors said.

 Reed, who is charged with two counts of first-degree rape and one count of second-degree rape, is in the King County Jail in lieu of $500,000 bail, according to jail records.